abdullah-ch/covid-19-tracker/README.md

 - Show you current stats of Active, Recovered & Deaths of any country.
 - Displays the stats interms of Graphs

-- May Allah save us all from Covid.

 ## 🔑 LICENSE

 - MIT